RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 ### Checking missing values for the Industry column

-/* checking the companies have missing values for industry whether they have values for the industry column for some other rows or not so that we can populate the missing values with that industry type */
+/* checking the companies have missing values for industry and whether they have values for the industry column for some other rows or not so that we can populate the missing values with that industry type */
 ``` sql
 SELECT * FROM layoffs_worksheet2 t1